S-Kelian/ChatSystem4A/README.md

 - Use a graphical interface.
 - Create a profile by setting a pseudo.
 - Change your pseudo and inform other people on the network of this change.
 - Update the user list in the process when someone changes his nickname, when you press the "Refresh" button and once a minute automatically.
-(Only the refresh button causes the view to be actualised)
+(Only the refresh button causes the views to be actualised)

 First you will need to extract the downloaded zip/tar.gz file and open a terminal where you extracted it.